Derek Brown (politician): Biography

 Brown has also taught as an adjunct professor at Brigham Young University since 2007, where he teaches courses in communications law and ethics.

 In 2019, Brown was elected as Chairman of the Utah Republican Party, a position in which he served until his term expired in 2021.
 Under Brown's leadership, the Utah Republican Party paid off its debt and successfully flipped a congressional seat with Rep. Burgess Owens beating former Democratic Rep. Ben McAdams.

 Brown announced on November 16, 2023 that he had formed an exploratory committee to consider running as the Republican nominee for Utah Attorney General.
-Brown's exploratory committee is chaired by former Utah Governor Gary Herbert.
+Brown's exploratory committee was chaired by former Utah Governor Gary Herbert.

 Brown became the Republican nominee for the 2024 Utah Attorney General election.
 During his campaign, he promised to make the Office of the Attorney General more transparent by saying he would release his calendar weekly to the press.
 In addition to transparency and building trust, he campaigned on making Utah a safer place to live and created a Law Enforcement Committee to advise him on conservative approaches to law enforcement policy.
 Federalism, especially reducing federal control over Utah's lands, was a key issue for Brown.
 He said, "It is critical that as a state, we have the ability to control it (public lands) and not individuals who are unaccountable, 1,800 miles away."

 Brown won the general election on November 5, 2024.

 During his first week in office, he released his calendar to the public and told the media that his goal was to make the Attorney General's Office the best law firm in the state.
-"We want people to know what it is we're doing," Brown told media at a press conference the day after his inauguration on January 8.
+"We want people to know what it is we're doing," Brown told the media at a press conference the day after his inauguration on January 8.
 "We want to be accessible.
 We want people to understand what it is that the office does."